LambdAurora/lambdaurora.github.io/src/tutorials/c/pointer_arithmetic.md

 It's also very important to consider with pointers, as the pointer to a structure is also the pointer to its first element.

 There's also a way to tell the compiler to pack the structure to avoid padding, but it's not something to apply in every cases.
+You can reduce paddings by grouping fields by type, from the largest to the smallest.

 ## Conclusion